Certificate in Management for Supervisors (15 Credits)Special Purpose Award

 Other Essential Information:

-Duration: 4.25hrs – Block Release (1 day per month as below)
+Duration: 4.25hrs – Block Release (1 day per month to be advised)

 Time: 9.00am – 1.15pm, Semester I & II

-Apply using the GMIT Mayo Lifelong Learning Application Form (PDF, 629KB)
+Apply using the GMIT Mayo Lifelong Learning Application Form (PDF, 646KB)

 NFQ Level: 7